Previous dayApril 16, 2026Next day

 22.4 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.4 earthquake 7 km S of Alberto Oviedo Mota, B.C., MX came in on April 16, 2026 at 17:25 UTC.
-This was a shallow crustal earthquake, focused at 22.4 km depth.
+Seismographs logged a magnitude 2.4 earthquake 7 km S of Alberto Oviedo Mota, B.C., MX with origin time 17:25 UTC on April 16, 2026.
+The hypocenter lay at 22.4 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 32.160°N, -115.175°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 32.160°, -115.175°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16